- JTEKT TOP

 Introduction of renewable energy

-In FY2023, a total of 5.04MW of solar power systems were installed at all 9 onsites in Japan and overseas, reducing CO2 emissions by approximately 2,200 tons annually.
+In FY2024, a total of 5.98MW of solar power systems were installed on-site at 8 business bases in Japan and overseas, reducing CO2 emissions by approximately 2,600 tons annually.

-With the aim of reducing CO2 emissions, we will continue to actively work to *achieve the challenge target : a renewable energy introduction rate of 60% or more for the entire Group by 2030.
+With the aim of Greening energy, we will actively work to achieve the challenge targets of a renewable energy introduction rate of at least 35% for the entire group by 2025 and 60% by 2030.

 *Renewable energy introduction rate = Amount of renewable power /Total power consumption